colts70/The-Sematic-Stack/README.md

 declare what something is declare who is authoritative declare what is canonical declare what is safe to reuse declare what machines should trust first So everything downstream has to guess.
 That’s the handicap.

+Problem → Fix Summary Current Problem HESS / DFH

+Fix No global semantic ground Creates a universal first-hop

+Meaning is scattered Unifies with deterministic anchors LLM hallucination at the root

+Provides fixed semantic identity SEO is page-level only Introduces topic-level identity No provenance for truth arbitration.

+Provides deterministic provenance.

-Problem → Fix Summary Current Problem HESS / DFH Fix No global semantic ground Creates a universal first-hop Meaning is scattered Unifies with deterministic anchors LLM hallucination at the root Provides fixed semantic identity SEO is page-level only Introduces topic-level identity No provenance for truth arbitration Provides deterministic provenance The Competitive Advantage If you implement this today, you are essentially providing a "VIP lane" for LLM crawlers.
+The Competitive Advantage If you implement this today, you are essentially providing a "VIP lane" for LLM crawlers.

 Trust: You provide machine-verifiable provenance (/authority and /integrity).